-While designing an internal link structure, you should avoid common pitfalls:
+While designing your internal link structure, you should avoid these common pitfalls:

-- Linking to 404 error pages – you don’t want to send Googlebot to non-existing pages.
+- Linking to “Not found (404)” error pages – you don’t want to send Googlebot to non-existing pages.

-- Pages having long click path – make sure your most important content is available no more than three clicks from your strongest page (which in most cases will be the homepage).
-We already know that for Google the place of a given page within a website’s architecture is far less important than the click path.
+- Pages with a long click path – make sure your most important content is available no further than three clicks from your strongest page (which, in most cases, will be the homepage).
+We already know that for Google, the place of a given page within the website’s architecture is far less important than the click path.

 - Spammy links – often placed in the footer section or at the bottom of the page, dozens of links having keywords stuffed in the anchor text.
 Such links will be largely ignored by Googlebot and won’t add any value to your pages.

-Visualizing the structure of internal links can help you identify the areas for improvement.
+Visualizing the structure of internal links can help you identify the areas you can potentially improve.
 You can learn how to do it using Gephi.
-However, some popular SEO crawlers such as Screaming Frog, SiteBulb and Website Auditor also enable such a feature.
+However, some popular SEO crawlers such as Screaming Frog, SiteBulb, and Website Auditor also enable such features.

-While improving internal link structure, you should follow the best practices:
+While improving your internal link structure, you should follow these best practices:

-- Link to related topics (in the case of articles) or products/categories (in an ecommerce store).
+- Link to related topics (in the case of articles) or related products/categories (in an eCommerce store).
 Let your content be discovered; Make sure those links really connect related content – to satisfy both users and Googlebot.

-- Don’t over-optimize – the anchor text should be natural and informative, don’t stuff unnecessary keywords within;
+- Don’t over-optimize – the anchor text should be natural and informative, don’t stuff it with unnecessary keywords.

 - Don’t just stuff the page with links – make sure they add the actual value for users.

-You should also check our post about developing navigation on your website.
+You may also benefit from reading our post about developing navigation on your website.

-If your website currently doesn’t have a XML sitemap, you should definitely build one according to the guidelines I described earlier in the article, and send it to Google via GSC.
+If your website currently doesn’t have an XML sitemap, you should definitely build one according to the guidelines I described earlier in the article, and send it to Google via GSC.
 Since it will help Googlebot in discovering new content and scheduling the crawl, you have to be sure that all your unique, indexable pages are listed in the file.
-Also, you should always keep your sitemap fresh and free of issues.
+Also, you should always keep your sitemap fresh.

-The best way to investigate what issues are currently affecting your sitemaps is to use an SEO crawler.
+The best way to see if your sitemap is properly structured is to use an SEO crawler.
 Most available tools (including Screaming Frog, SiteBulb, Ryte, Deepcrawl) will give you the option to analyze sitemaps while performing a full crawl.

 After a long journey, we have finally reached the end.
-I hope that at this point you have a good understanding of the crawling process.
-All the information you got from this article can be useful in real life, while actually working on a living website.
+I hope that at this point, you have a good understanding of the crawling process.
+All the information you got from this article can be used while working on your website.

 If you keep to the best practices, you will ensure efficient crawling, no matter how many URLs your website has.
 And remember, the larger your website is, the more important the crawl budget becomes.